-Infant and Family Development and Early Intervention/Early Childhood Special Education
+Infant & Family Development and Early Intervention/Early Childhood Special Education

 In this program you will specialize in the development of babies and toddlers.

 You will learn how to design programs and environments for very young children, developmental assessment and how to work with their families in a variety of settings.
 This program is for students who already have initial certification in early childhood education.